Last Updated On:

 According to the previously-cited Statista report, a quick and easy checkout process is third most popular online purchase driver.
 The Barilliance report also found that a long and confusing checkout process often resulted in people abandoning their carts.
 And according to Business2Community, a complicated checkout procedure could result in cart abandonment.

-Since this is the case, you need to simplify the checkout process in order to increase ecommerce sales.
+Since this is the case, you need to simplify the checkout process in order to boost ecommerce sales.
 The goal is to make sure people can easily complete their purchases before they have a chance to change their minds.
 There are two main ways to simplify the checkout process:

 Offer a Guest Checkout Option